DFHack/dfhack/docs/plugins/buildingplan.rst

 ``buildingplan``
     Print a report of current settings, which kinds of buildings are planned, and what kinds of materials the buildings are waiting for.

+``buildingplan set boulders false``
+    When finding items to satisfy "building materials" requirements, don't select boulders.
+Use blocks or logs (if enabled) instead.

 .. _buildingplan-settings: